KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 I was gobsmacked by my surroundings.
 Walking around the streets of New York, marveling at the landscape, I found the people to be austere in appearance, but kind.
 I was fascinated by the rich diversity I saw around me and the sight of people just living who they are, unapologetically.

 ![](recap-of-pygotham-2019-images/arriving.jpg)

+7th Avenue; photo credit: Katherine Michel

 ![](recap-of-pygotham-2019-images/times-square.jpg)

-7th Avenue and Times Square; photo credit: Katherine Michel
+Times Square; photo credit: Katherine Michel

 During that 2017 trip, I rode the [Staten Island Ferry](https://en.wikipedia.org/wiki/Staten_Island_Ferry) past the Statue of Liberty.
 There were so many sights on my list to see that at the time, I was satisfied with that.